dominicva/address-book/README.md

 ## Run on your local machine

 1. Get the code
+2. If you don't have Parcel installed globally, run npm install -g parcel-bundler
-2. Run npm install in the terminal (parcel-bundler is the only dependency)
+3. Run npm install
-3. Run parcel index.html to get dev build and localhost dev server That's it :)
+4. Run parcel index.html to get dev build and localhost dev server.
+That's it :)

 ## A few details